aws-amplify/amplify-js/docs/media/quick_start.md

 # Getting Started

 This page is a guide to quickly build a cloud-powered mobile or web app with AWS Amplify.
 AWS Amplify includes:
-- a JavaScript library with support for React Native and web frameworks including React, Angular, and Ionic
+- a JavaScript library with support for React Native and web frameworks including <br/>React, Angular, and Ionic
 - a style guide including UI components
 - the Amplify CLI with support for managing the serverless backend, web hosting, and codegen